How Florida HB 803 Changes Building Permits

 HB 803 at a Glance

-At a high level, HB 803 introduces four major changes for municipalities and counties in Florida.
-Together, these provisions tighten permit review timelines, expand the role of private providers, reduce local discretion in certain permitting decisions, and create new administrative requirements for building departments.
+At a high level, HB 803 introduces several major changes for municipalities and counties in Florida.
+Together, these provisions tighten permit review timelines, expand and regulate the role of private providers, reduce local discretion in certain permitting decisions, and create new administrative requirements for building departments.

 Each of these changes carries different operational, staffing, and compliance implications for local governments.
 Below, we break down how each provision works and what municipalities and counties should be preparing for across the state.